 Online reviews are a powerful currency in reputation management.
-It only matters a little what you say about your business, after all, but it matters enormously what other people are saying about it.
-You are, of course, a tiny bit biased, and consumers know this.
+What you say about your business matters little compared to what others say.
+After all, you’re a tiny bit biased and consumers know it.

-Engaging with online reviews, however, is an important reputation management strategy.
-This is true for both good and bad reviews.
+Engaging with online reviews is an important reputation management strategy, true for both good and bad reviews.
 So what should you do?
 Express gratitude for the good and resolve the bad.

-When it comes to good reviews, thank users enthusiastically for their time and their review, and let them know how much you appreciate it.
-This shows other users seeing the reviews that you’re intentional about maintaining customer experiences.
+When it comes to good reviews, thank users enthusiastically for their time and their review.
+Let them know how much you appreciate them.
+This proves how intentional you are about maintaining positive customer experiences.

-There’s actually documented evidence that people actually like to see non-perfect reviews, because it’s seen as more trustworthy.
-95% of customers will even suspect censorship or fake reviews if they don’t see anything negative.
-As long as you’re addressing negative reviews and you have mostly positive ones, this can actually work in your favor.
+More importantly, there’s documented evidence proving that people like to see non-perfect reviews.
+It’s seen as more realistic and honest.
+Further, 95% of customers will suspect censorship or fake reviews if they don’t see anything negative.
+So as long as you’re addressing negative reviews and have a strong positive presence, this can actually work in your favor.

-Have you ever visited a brand’s Facebook page and noticed that it hadn’t been updated in four months?
-Or checked out a company blog, and realized that they only have three posts and all of them are more than a year old?
+Have you ever visited a brand’s Facebook page and noticed that it hasn’t been updated in four months?
+Or checked out a company blog and realized that they only have three out-dated posts?
+Not a good sign.

 Caption: This status was from 2016, and it’s their most recent one as of 2019.

-Try not to add on new marketing channels until you’re ready to maintain them consistently.
-You want people to know that you’re up and running and excited about what you’re doing, and consistency will be a big part of that.
+With that said, try not to add new marketing channels until you’re ready to maintain them consistently.
+You want to send the message that your business is thriving.

-Some brands straight up don’t invest in their reputation management, because they think it’s not important.
-We haven’t had a crisis, they think, so we’re good.
+Some brands straight up don’t invest in their reputation management because they think it’s not important.
+We haven’t had a crisis so we’re good, right?
+Wrong!

 Unfortunately, no news isn’t necessarily good news.
-You do want to have a reputation– you just need to make sure it’s a good one.
+You need to have a reputation.
+Just make sure it’s a good one.
 Hence, invest in reputation management.

-Actively reach out to your customers or clients and ask for reviews, because if you don’t, the ones you’re most likely to get aren’t quite the ones you’ll want.
+Actively reach out to your customers or clients and ask for reviews.
+If you don’t, the ones you’ll most likely get aren’t quite the ones you want.

-Engage with your customers authentically on visible platforms, responding to social media messages, public comments, and even blog post responses.
-Potential customers will take note of all of this, so it’s a worthwhile investment many times over.
+Engage with your customers authentically on visible platforms, respond to social media messages, public comments, and even blog post responses.
+Potential customers will take note.

-Connect with other members in the industry or key influencers like journalists and bloggers who can start to spread the word of what you have to offer and their experience with you.
+Connect with other members in the industry or key influencers, like journalists and bloggers, who can start to spread the word about what you have to offer and their experience with you.

-Developing a strong brand takes a lot of work, and the hard part doesn’t end once the site is up and you get your first reviews.
+Developing a strong brand takes a lot of work.
 Reputation management is an ongoing endeavor that should be carefully and consistently nurtured.
-Avoiding these 4 common traps is a good start, especially in conjunction with offense-driven strategies to ensure you’re putting positive forces out into the world, too.
+Avoiding these 4 common traps is a good start, especially in conjunction with offense-driven strategies, to ensure you’re putting positive forces out into the world.